-A common misconception of estate planning is that it’s a process reserved for the rich and famous.
-The truth is that while you may not be planning for a $100 million estate, what you are planning for is far more important – a spouse or partner, a child, a business with employees, and even the community in which you live.
+A common misconception is that estate planning is a process reserved for the rich and famous.
+The truth is that while you may not be planning for a $100 million estate, what you are planning for is far more important.
+You are planning for a spouse or partner, a child, a business with employees, and even the community in which you live.

-An estate consists of a person’s money (bank accounts, investments, retirement plans), property (car, home, and personal effects), and other assets (like a business).
-Estate planning is the process of taking proactive steps to protect these items and ensure that someone can make critical medical decisions for you should you become incapacitated or pass away.
-It’s about ensuring the people you care about most are cared for if something happens to you.
+So, what is it really all about?
+An estate consists of a person's money (bank accounts, investments, retirement plans), property (car, home, and personal effects), and other assets like a business.
+Estate planning is simply the process of taking proactive steps to protect these items.
+It ensures that someone can make critical medical decisions for you should you become incapacitated or pass away.
+It's about ensuring the people you care about most are cared for if something happens to you.

 Why is estate planning important?